Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 * Very parallelizable since each coin spend is independent.
 * Coin value is split between many coins, increasing sandboxing and security.
 One program cannot call or affect another.
 * Deterministic operation of every spend.
-* More efficient storage of state  (although this depends on implementation)
+* More efficient storage of state  (although this depends on implementation).
+* Increased privacy, since one user usually has many coins.